matrix-org/matrix-spec-proposals/proposals/3882-login-token-request.md

 This new endpoint should be protected by user interactive authentication (UIA).
 However the the homeserver admin may choose to disable UIA if they deem suitable alternative protections are in place.

+It should also be protected by rate-limiting in accordance with the existing [spec](https://spec.matrix.org/v1.6/client-server-api/#rate-limiting).
+It may be appropriate for the homeserver admin to to configure a low limit ("low" relative to other enforced limits).
+For example, a rate of once per minute could be appropriate.

 The values returned are:

 - `login_token` - required, the token to use with `m.login.token`